 Provide information that could be seen by others as legal advice?
 A Disclaimer will protect you hereby stating that there is no attorney-client relationship here and that this advice is not legal advice, thus protecting you in case something goes wrong.

 If you have the budget, we recommend hiring a lawyer that focuses on privacy law to write your website policies, monitor privacy laws, and update your policies when the laws change or when new laws go into effect.
 If you do not have the budget to hire a privacy lawyer for your website policies, we recommend using Termageddon.

 Termageddon is a comprehensive website policies generator and will update your policies when privacy laws change or new privacy laws go into effect, helping you stay compliant and avoid privacy-related fines and lawsuits, and they do it at a fraction of the cost of a lawyer.
 Although Termageddon is a technology company (not a legal services provider), it was founded by a privacy and contracts lawyer and the tool has been recognized as a trusted tech vendor by the largest international privacy organization in the world (iapp.org).

-If Termageddon sounds like a good solution for your business, you can purchase a license through them, maintain or upgrade your account to The Wellspring tier.
+If Termageddon sounds like a good solution for your business, you can purchase a license through them, or The Fiery Well.
 You will have full access to your policies with your own Termageddon account, and you will be notified when new laws go into effect and when your policies are being updated or when new disclosures require additional questions that need to be answered.